 At Virginia Humanities, we are committed to exploring the history, culture, and traditions of our communities, but we believe that public health and safety should be everyone’s top priority.
-At this time, Coronavirus Disease 2019 (COVID-19), is a global crisis affecting more than 100 countries/territories/areas.
-A growing number of cases have been identified in and around Virginia.
+At this time, Coronavirus Disease 2019 (COVID-19), is a global crisis with a growing number of cases being identified in and around Virginia.

 Virginia Humanities is affiliated with the University of Virginia (UVA) and is following all UVA policies and procedures related to the Coronavirus.
 We are also following all state guidelines issued by Governor Northam.
 As of July 1, 2020 this includes complying with the Virginia Forward Phase Three guidelines.
 Under Phase Three, our offices will remain closed to the public and our staff will continue working from home.
 While Phase Three allows event spaces to operate at 50% occupancy, up 250 participants, all Virginia Humanities public in-person events remain cancelled.
 We encourage our grantees and partners to do the same.

 CARES Act Emergency Funding

 On May 14 2020 we announced $599,500 in grants to 110 museums, libraries, historical societies, and other cultural nonprofit organizations across the state.

 The funds were part of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) passed by Congress in March and were designed to provide emergency operating funds to humanities-based organizations that are struggling as a result of the COVID-19 pandemic.

 We strongly encourage all our partners, grantees, and fellows who are conducting Virginia Humanities funded or associated events to postpone, cancel, or offer all public events virtually until it is safe to resume them.